lee-lindley/plsql_utilities/README.md

     DBMS_OUTPUT.put_line(v1);
 END;
 ```

+### join2clob

+Same as *join*, but returns CLOB.
+In PL/SQL it will not matter as VARCHAR2 and CLOB are equivalent
+in most situations.
+In SQL you will need *join2clob*
+if the returned string is longer than 4000 characters, something users of *LISTAGG*
+have likely been annoyed by before.

 ### sort

 I almost didn't provide this but the fact that you have to reach out to the SQL engine